kantega/kson/readme.md

 Beware though: This library is slow.
 Very slow.
 Its over a hundred times slower than your favourite parser.
 Does it matter to you?
 Probably not, as most likely your database or network is the bottleneck.
 However, if you _do_ discover that indeed the JSON parsing is the bottleneck of your application, please let us know an we will spend some time optimizing.
-Or use one of the unsafe libraries out there.
-You probably know them already.
+Or you can stick to one of the unsafe libraries out there.
+You probably know them.

 ## Building, writing and parsing JSON